dend/halo-infinite-mcp/README.md

 1. Download the [latest release](https://github.com/dend/halo-infinite-mcp/releases).
 1. Extract the package locally.
-1. Update your MCP client configuration to point to the `OpenSpartan.Forerunner.MCP.dll` with the `dotnet` command as the bootstrap tool.
+1. Update your MCP client configuration to point to the `OpenSpartan.Forerunner.MCP.exe` with the `dotnet` command as the bootstrap tool.

 ### Example configurations